dheerajkallakuri/Real-time-Alert-System-for-Auxiliary-Transformer-Failures/README.md

 ### Authors:
 Afrin Dange, Dheeraj Kallakuri, Edwin Fernando, and Hanah Susan Zachariah;

-### Abstract:
-Auxiliary transformers are used extensively in railway systems.
-Indian Railways use them primarily to convert the 25-kilo volt AC supply into 230-240-volt AC supply as required for various applications.
-Due to their varied use, many of these auxiliary transformers are often positioned in remote locations.
-In case of failure of AT supply, no proper feedback system exists as of now.
-Due to this the lead time on failure attention increases rapidly depending on the location of the transformer.
-Sometimes this may result in signal failure leading to an increase in train traffic.
-To cut down on human effort and cost involved, as well as provide a system that continuously monitors these auxiliary transformers, an automated system based on GSM technology is suggested.
-This system periodically provides updates and generates immediate alerts in case of the occurrence of the failure of an auxiliary transformer, hence bringing a drastic reduction on lead time for failure attention where a failure escalates into costly service losses.

 ### Link to Full Paper:
 [Read the full paper here](https://ieeexplore.ieee.org/document/9740841)